 Seminar.
 Students analyze theory and research on crime control, including theories of deterrence and social control, their applications in crime control strategies, and the impacts of crime control strategies based on general and specific deterrence, as well as incapacitation strategies.
 They also review and critique research on the effects of criminal and civil legal sanctions and problems in implementing effective sanctions.
 Methodological issues in the research on crime control assessed.
 Research on applications of crime control theory to specific crime problems reviewed.

 Surveys the history and scope of the study of white-collar crime.
 Discusses issues of definition, examines empirical evidence, and reviews the contributions of white-collar crime studies.

-Examines the risks and consequences of crime for its victims.
-Issues considered include victim-offender relationships, characteristics of victims, the nature of the injuries victims experience, and victim's involvement in criminal justice procedures.
+This course examines the risks and consequences of crime for its victims.
+Issues considered include victim-offender relationships, characteristics of victims, the nature of the injuries they experience, and criminal justice procedures that involve them.